EOSC-synergy/mypipline.sqaaas/README.md

   -s, --scripts TEXT        Select the folder containing analysis scripts.
                             [default: scripts]

-  -n, --names TEXT          Select the script names contained in the scripts
+  -n, --names TEXT          Optionally select the specific script names
-                            folder as comma-separated list (omitting file
-                            endings) which should be executed.  [default: all]
+                            contained in the scripts folder (while omitting file endings) which should be executed.

+  -o, --output-folder TEXT  Select the folder to put the generated output like
+                            plots into.  [default: output]

   -f, --output-format TEXT  Designate output format.
 Supported values are:
                             SCREEN, PDF, PNG, SVG.  [default: screen]